GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 Headline euro zone inflation for August rose to another record high, beating expectations and solidifying the case for a hefty rate hike by the European Central Bank on Sept.
 8.

-Russia halted gas supplies via a major pipeline to Europe on Wednesday for three days of maintenance amid fears it won't be switched back on, adding to worries of energy rationing during coming winter months in some of the region's richest countries.
+Russia halted gas supplies via a major pipeline to Europe on Wednesday for three days of maintenance amid fears it will not be switched back on, adding to worries of energy rationing during coming winter months in some of the region's richest countries.

 The energy crunch has already created a painful cost-of-living crisis for consumers and businesses and forced governments to spend billions to ease the burden.